input-output-hk/Alonzo-testnet/Alonzo-tutorials/Validator_scripts_tutorial.md

 #### Example 1: Ferris Wheel

-For example, a kid wants to go on a ferris wheel, but before getting in there it must be taller than the sign.
+For example, a kid wants to go on a ferris wheel, but before getting on, they must be taller than the safety sign.

 We could express that idea in pseudo code, like: